Geeksltd/MSharp.Docs/Tutorials/1/README.md

         }
     }
 ```
-By adding *ContactPage* class as menu item here, we tell M# framework that by clicking on Contacts link, it should navigate user to *ContactPage* that this page show list of all contacts in our database.
+By adding *ContactPage* class as menu item here, we tell M# framework that by clicking on Contacts link, it should navigate user to *ContactPage* that this page shows a list of all contacts in our database.
-now its time to build **@UI** project, this project generated related files in **WebSite** project, set this project as you default *StartUp* project and set your *connection string* in **appsetting.json** file and then hit F5 to see M# magic. your project is ready to use in short time.
+Now its time to build **@UI** project, this project generated related files in **WebSite** project, is setting this project as your default *StartUp* project and set your *connection string* in **appsetting.json** file and then hit F5 to see M# magic.
+Your project is ready to use in a short time.